 Note: The custom theater seats featured in this project are the N3 Black Onyx Wide Arm with Double Cup Holders.

-Family owned and operated since it was founded in 1976, Moseley Electronics is a full service electronics systems company that services and installs systems for residents and businesses of central Virginia.
-Our expert senior technicians each have over 25 years’ experience and we are Class A contractors.
+Family-owned and operated since it was founded in 1976, Moseley Electronics is a full-service electronics systems company that services and installs systems for residents and businesses of central Virginia.
+Our expert senior technicians each have over 25 years of experience and we are Class A contractors.
 We are members of CEDIA, Azione Unlimited, Better Business Bureau, and the Home Building Association of Richmond.